Viking Wind Farm: Recent history

 In 2019, Viking Energy was unsuccessful in winning a CfD contract in the government auction held in September 2019, making the future of the windfarm uncertain.

 The wind farm depends on the construction of the Shetland HVDC Connection.
 In April 2020, Ofgem approved revised proposals for that project, subject to 'evidence that the Shetland Viking Wind Farm project will go ahead'.

-On 17 June 2020, the project sponsor, SSE Renewables, made a final investment decision to proceed with the Viking Wind Farm investment, conditional on certain industry code modifications, and "the outcome of the consultation on Ofgem’s minded-to position to approve the transmission link, expected in July 2020".

-According to Shetland News, this means that both the Windfarm and the HVDC Connection "are likely to go ahead".
+On 17 June 2020, the project sponsor, SSE Renewables, made a final investment decision to proceed with the Viking Wind Farm investment, conditional on certain industry code modifications, and "the outcome of the consultation on Ofgem's minded-to position to approve the transmission link, expected in July 2020".
+According to Shetland News, this meant that both the wind farm and the HVDC Connection "are likely to go ahead".

 Construction works started in September 2020 and the farm is due to be operational by 2024.
+All 103 turbines were installed by August 2023.
+In May 2024, transmission work stopped due to a peat slide.

+The first power was generated in June 2024, and August 2024 the wind farm was completed and on line, along with the Shetland HVDC Connection.

 Design

-If constructed, turbines would be erected in Kergord, North Nesting, and South Nesting.
+Turbines were scheduled to be erected in Kergord, North Nesting, and South Nesting.
 Original proposals included 24 turbines in the Delting area (refused 2012 consent.) and 23 turbines in the Collafirth area (removed from application.)